 So the next time you click “Buy Now” during the Big Billion Days, remember: it isn’t magic.
 It’s Grade-A warehousing, humming at full throttle.
 And Horizon is proud to keep the music playing.

 Festive India dazzles with fireworks, shopping sprees, and endless unboxings.
-But behind every LED string light and chocolate box lies a quiet ballet of pallets, forklifts, and dock doors.
+It isn’t just about shopping carts.
+Behind every LED string light and chocolate box lies a quiet ballet of pallets, forklifts, and dock doors.
 The unsung stage is the warehouse.

 For FMCG and retail brands, winning the festive season is no longer about marketing wizardry alone.
 It is about whether your warehouses can move at cruise control when the country’s shopping cart explodes.